 5. Irregular spacing of V’s and hearts.

-For a more detailed read, click this link to download the guidelines used by HRD.
+For a more detailed read, click this link to download the guidelines used by HRD to analyze hearts and arrows patternings.
 While these rules may seem like a lot to pay attention to, it rightfully deserves your attention.
-When you are buying super ideal cut diamonds, there is a premium placed on them and it is in your best interest to scrutinize details.

-Vendors and jewelers can advertise their inventories with fanciful marketing and often give misleading sales pitches.
-The onus is on you to determine whether you are paying the right price for the right quality.
+The onus is on you to learn what defines a super ideal cut diamond and how to suss them out.
+This will help you determine whether you are paying the right price for the right quality.